 When we don’t burn more than we charge, when we charge from multiple, rich and varied sources, we reach a rare condition that is unheard of in the medical textbooks: permanent health.
 Our normal, forgotten state.

 It’s also the state where external circumstances cease to stress us, however hectic or chaotic they might be.
 If we have enough energy, we can change our perception of events, and let the events happen.
-Stress is just another word for our failure to separate event from perception, because we’re low on energy.
+Stress is just another word for our failure to separate events from perception because we’re low on energy.

 Think about your diet, if you’re depressed.
 Depression doesn’t come from a job or a marriage.
 It comes from unbalanced gut bacteria, which in turn fail to feed our brain chemistry.
 Sign of low energy.

-Nutrition is a safe place to start, because it’s where we mess up most.
+Nutrition is a safe place to start because it’s where we mess up most.
 But nutrition covers only a part of our energy needs.
-We gobble foods up to 3,000 kcal worth per day, but according to Dr. Siegfried Kiontke who specializes in cellular field measurements, the kilocalories that we expel from our surface area range between 6,000 and 9,000 kcal.
+We gobble foods up to 3,000 kcal worth per day, but according to Dr. Siegfried Kiontke who specializes in cellular field measurements, the kilocalories that we expel from our surface area ranges between 6,000 and 9,000 kcal.

 What explains the difference?

 The difference is that we are not just a combustion engine but also a transceiver, a compendium of cells that receive and transmit information through electromagnetic frequencies.
 Underneath our biochemical exterior, the lightspeed communication between micro-organisms and cells, our thoughts and emotions are all electromagnetic.
-Every microbe, cell, organ and emotion has its own fingerprint frequency.
+Every microbe, cell, organ and emotion have their own fingerprint frequency.
 The full spectrum forms the human resonance field.

-Both a smile and a broccoli will manifest itself through the currency of life, or ATP.
+Both a smile and broccoli will manifest itself through the currency of life, or ATP.

 We’re not just all individual, we’re also similar.
 Start with adjustments that have a good track record with mitochondria.
 The more energy we gain from the fundamentals, the more we become self-guiding.
 The sensors with which we measure what’s good and bad for us energetically, grow only when we use them.
 Integrate one that you haven’t tried already.